michebble/colossal_vegetable/README.md

 Once the project has been cloned, run `bundle install` to ensure the required gems are present for the project.

-Tests can then be run with `bin/test`
+Tests can then be run with `bin/rake test`

 Running `bin/forman start` will start processes to watch for file changes and either generate type signature files, or run tests.
 This will require fswatch to be present on the system.